guidance-ai/llgtrt/README.md

 ## Requirements

 You will need a Linux machine with an NVIDIA GPU and Docker set up to use the `nvidia-docker` runtime.

+So far, we have only tested it on 4xA100 (and single A100).

 ## Running